What is hip pain?

 Hip pain commonly results from muscle imbalances, prolonged sitting, overuse from running or walking, and age-related changes like osteoarthritis.
 Weak glute muscles and tight hip flexors are frequent contributors.
 Falls, repetitive movements, and structural factors like leg length differences can also play a role.

-How virtual PT helps with hip pain
+How online PT helps with hip pain

+Evaluation.
 Your PT assesses your hip through video — watching your gait, testing range of motion and strength, and identifying movement patterns that may be contributing to your pain.

+Treatment.
 Your program focuses on strengthening the glutes and hip stabilizers, improving hip mobility, and addressing any compensations in your lower back or knee.
 Exercises are progressed as your pain decreases.

+Ongoing support.
 Message your PT between visits with questions or updates.
 Your program is adjusted as you progress toward your goals.

 What to expect